coldatlas/Tic-Tac-Toe/README.md

 ## 🤝 Contributing

- Contributions, issues and feature requests are welcome!
+ Contributions, issues, and feature requests are welcome!

 Feel free to check the issues page.

-Show your support Give a ⭐️ if you like this project!
+Show your support Give and ⭐️ if you like this project!

-Acknowledgments Hat tip to anyone whose code was used Inspiration etc
+Acknowledgments Hat tip to anyone who's code was used Inspiration etc

-📝 License This project is a collaboration project of microverse students.
+📝 License This project is a collaboration project of Microverse students.
 All rights are reserved for Mina Ibrahim.